What is a typical day for a Field Interviewer?

 Will I be working alone?

+Yes.
+This job requires you to work independently out in the field.
 Prior to working in the field, you will attend a training session and get to meet fellow Field Interviewers as well as your direct supervisor.
 After attending our training sessions and working with our trainers, you’ll feel comfortable working independently and enjoy the freedom of managing your time.
 When you are working, you will probably speak with your supervisor on a daily basis.
 In addition, you will be assigned a Mentor—a very experienced Field Interviewer who will help you work through your assignments.
 They provide the resources you need and answer any questions you may have.
 Ongoing training sessions mean you’ll find all the support you need to succeed on your own in this autonomous and empowering position.

 How long will the study go on?